3dlg-hcvc/minsu3d/README.md

 ## Pretrained Models

 We provide pretrained models for ScanNet v2.
 The pretrained model, corresponding config file, and performance on ScanNet v2 val set are given below.
-Note that all Minsu3D models are trained from scratch.
+Note that all MINSU3D models are trained from scratch.
+After downloading a pretrained model, run `test.py` to do inference as described in the above section.

 ### ScanNet v2 val set
 | Model      | Code | mean AP | AP 50% | AP 25% | Bbox AP 50% | Bbox AP 25% | Download |